aquasecurity/terraform-provider-aquasec/docs/index.md

 - `config_path` (String) This is the file path for Aqua provider configuration.
 The default configuration path is `~/.aqua/tf.config`.
 Can alternatively be sourced from the `AQUA_CONFIG` environment variable.
 - `password` (String, Sensitive) This is the password that should be used to make the connection.
 Can alternatively be sourced from the `AQUA_PASSWORD` environment variable.
 - `username` (String, Sensitive) This is the user id that should be used to make the connection.
 Can alternatively be sourced from the `AQUA_USER` environment variable.
+- `validate` (Boolean) Skip provider credential validation when set to false.
 - `verify_tls` (Boolean) If true, server tls certificates will be verified by the client before making a connection.
 Defaults to true.
 Can alternatively be sourced from the `AQUA_TLS_VERIFY` environment variable.
-- `validate` (Boolean) If set to false, the provider will skip credential validation during configuration.
-Defaults to true.